Back To Main Page | Email Us

 God is quite capable of keeping us from the evil during tribulation, but are we willing to be like Jesus prayed that we would be?
 This is the condition to being protected in the times to come.
 The condition is that we would not be of the world even as Jesus is not of the world, and the promise (if this condition is met) is "I pray not that thou shouldest take them out of the world, but that thou shouldest keep them from the evil."

-Also see our articles about Todd Strandberg's Rapture Ready message board:
+Also see the articles about Todd Strandberg's Rapture Ready message board:

 A "Christian" Message Board Run By Satan's Workers